ninezerozeronine/chip-computer/docs/hardware/peripherals/video_card.rst

 Frames are drawn at 60 fps.

-There are 2 frame buffers, when once is being accessed by the CPU, the other is being drawn.
+There are 2 frame buffers, when one is being accessed by the CPU, the other is being drawn.

 Control of the video card is via 4 words in memory: